steindevices/ESP32-LyraT-DSP/README.md

 - r - Run the DSP (un-mute)

 The list of commands is not supposed to be comprehensive, but more a starting point.
 A quick review of the code will show how the commands can be expanded/changed.

-I have placed this code in the public domain to see if anyone else might have some interest in using the LyraT as a formalized DSP including expanding its functionality.
-One obvious extension would be to use the onboard microphones to perform the room analysis as well, thereby eliminating the need for a program such as REW completely.
-That would be cool!

-Aaron